-Short-term investments are denominated in U.S. dollars or Canadian dollars and consist of guaranteed investment certificates ("GICs"), term deposits and commercial paper acquired from financial institutions in accordance with the Company's cash investment policy.
-Short-term GICs, term deposits and commercial paper bear interest at rates of 0.3%-1.0% per annum, and are classified as held to maturity and are accounted for at amortized cost or available for sale.
+Short-term investments are denominated in U.S. dollars or Canadian dollars and consist of guaranteed investment certificates ("GICs") acquired from financial institutions in accordance with the Company's cash investment policy.
+Short-term GICs are classified as held to maturity and are accounted for at amortized cost.